 All this makes a healthy, low-fat soup loaded with vegetables and meat that will warm you on a cold day.

 The RoTel provides a lot of spicing here.
 The heat level is about 3/10.
-RoTel comes in hotter versions if you want more heat, and there is an option for some cayenne pepper.
+RoTel comes in hotter versions if you want more heat, and there is an option for some cayenne pepper or add minced jalapeno pepper.

-It is generally topped with toasted tortilla strips along with other nacho toppings like cheese, avocados, jalapenos, and sour cream.
+Serve topped with toasted tortilla strips and other nacho toppings like cheese, avocados, cilantro, jalapenos, and sour cream.
 Use what you love.

 Good in the refrigerator for 3-4 days.
 Good sealed well in the freezer for 3-4 months.